DS12/haskell-class/tutorials/chapter4.md

 ## Part 2

 Let's write a function that will take a list of integers and pull out the biggest one.
-For simplicity, let's say that the maximum of an empty list is `0`.
+For simplicity, let's say that the maximum of an empty list is `minBound`.

 ```
 biggest :: [Int] -> Int